Here’s what you need to know as Hurricane Michael continues path toward Middle Georgia

 The storm also means Macon bus service will be suspended.

-The plan is for buses to continue to operate until 9 p.m.
+The plan is for buses to stop routes at 6:40 p.m.
 Wednesday and then return to regular schedule Friday morning, said Craig Ross, president of the Macon-Bibb County Transit Authority.

 Comments